ipfs/community/CONTRIBUTING.md

 - A description of the problem this design proposal solves
 - Discussion of the tradeoffs involved
 - Discussion of the proposed solution

+## Design Review

+Sometimes proposals can get stuck in either waiting for a decision or input.
+We've introduced "design reviews" as a forcing function to help stuck proposals make progress.

+A good design review should start with:

+* A clear proposal.
+* A clear set of desired outputs and/or questions to be answered.

+To schedule a design review, show up to the [Core Implementations](https://github.com/ipfs/team-mgmt/issues/992) call and propose a design review in the design review section of the notes.
+When we get to the design reviews section of the call, you'll have a chance to make your case.
+If your design review is accepted, interested parties will sign-up for the review (directly in the meeting notes) and a DRI will be chosen to schedule the public design review meeting.

 ## Community Improvement